 So, what becomes of that undigested food floating around in your digestive tract?
 Some of it is consumed by the bacteria in your gut.
 And some of those unusable particles can make their way into your bloodstream, triggering your immune system to send antibodies to the rescue (since these foreign bodies are treated as potentially harmful or toxic invaders).

 You might have heard this phenomenon called “leaky gut syndrome.”5

 Some of these little globs of undigested food are disposed of by your immune system’s “garbage collection system.”
 But others hang around and grow, mutate, and even attach themselves to body tissues, triggering an even bigger immune response and inflammation.

-Over time, the inflammation and cell damage from poor digestion and nutrient absorption can lead to diseases like fibromyalgia, reproductive problems, autoimmune conditions like Hashimoto’s, diabetes, and even cancer6.
+Over time, the inflammation and cell damage from poor digestion and nutrient absorption can lead to diseases5 like fibromyalgia, reproductive problems, autoimmune conditions like Hashimoto’s, diabetes, and even cancer.6

 What You Should Know About Enzyme Deficiency

 Our ancestors got plenty of enzymes.
 So do indigenous peoples around the world who eat close to the land and consume plenty of raw, unaltered foods.
 So do animals in the wild who, uncoincidentally, don’t suffer from nearly the variety of diseases we humans do.

 Ironically, the legacy of affluence and so-called progress is that most of us now eat cooked, processed, refined, chemically altered, dead foods as the bulk of every meal and snack.